Wildlife, Conservation, and Veterinary Medicine

 Although these items are not due until after you are enrolled in the program, we recommend that you start preparing the supplemental documents at the same time you are completing the UC Davis Study Abroad online enrollment.

-While in Costa Rica you will participate in a full-time internship, spending approximately two weeks each at Kids Saving the Rainforest and a animal clinic near Quepos.
+While in Costa Rica you will participate in a full-time internship, spending approximately four weeks at weeks at Rescue Center Costa Rica.
 All participants should be comfortable working with animals and getting dirty.

 Groups will include 8-12 students and the order of the rotations will vary.
 Each group of 8-12 students will have a teaching veterinarian assigned to their group whose job is to teach those students, which allows interns to get the most out of their on-site experience, ask questions, and form a strong relationship with a teaching veterinarian.